Abdulmathin-shaik/LoHi-Weld/README.md

 ---

-Thank you for using our Weld Defect Detection and Classification System!
+Thank you for using our LoHi-Weld Defect Detection and Classification System!
 We hope it helps you maintain the highest standards of quality in your welding processes.